pleaseosaur/apex-intrepid/README.md

 # Apex Intrepid

-_A Unity-based fusion of roguelike shooter and tower defense developed by Group 7 at Western Washington University._
+_A Unity-based fusion of roguelike shooter and tower defense developed by Andrew Cox, Mason Yonkers, and Evan Asche at Western Washington University._

 ## 🎮 Game Overview